MuhammadHamzaAmir/TailWIndUIKit-NavigationTesting/README.md

 `npm -v`
 ### JavaScript
-The script will be run in the browser.
+The script will be run in the browser chromium or chrome.
 ### Installation Process
 On Terminal in the specified directory, initialize npm and install npm and puppeteer by running these commands